keflings/keflingskorner/README.md

 # Keflings Korner

-A collection of half-baked ideas and crumbs from
+A collection of half-baked whims and fancies in no particular order